Last updated on March 13th, 2018 at 10:03 am

 The Calgary Tower is the cities most iconic landmark, the signature on its ever-changing skyline.
 It was once the tallest building in all of Canada!
 Today it remains home to the world's highest 360-degree observation deck.

 Construction on the uniquely shaped cylindrical structure began on the 19th of February, 1967.
-An unprecedented feature to the build was the continuous pour of concrete for the base.
+An unprecedented feature of the build was the continuous pour of concrete for the base.
 Using a new slip-forming construction technique, pouring was completed just 24 days after it began.
 The record pour was 39 feet in just 24 hours!

 The biggest change to the Tower over the years was the addition of a massive natural gas burning cauldron at the very top.
 It was installed to resemble the Olympic torch when Calgary hosted the Winter Games in 1988.
 The cauldron is still lit today for special events like local celebrations, to pay respect, and national holidays.

-The observation deck offers an exquisite panoramic view of the city that is a must see for anyone visiting Calgary.
-A highlight is standing on the vertigo-inducing glass floor to get a birds eye view of the busy streets below.
+The observation deck offers an exquisite panoramic view of the city that is a must-see for anyone visiting Calgary.
+A highlight is standing on the vertigo-inducing glass floor to get a bird's eye view of the busy streets below.
 Make sure you take advantage of the complimentary audio tour to learn about the city, the important landmarks, and the incredible surrounding area as well.

 Hang with wild animals and giant prehistoric dinosaurs!